LearnFractal/FractalPlatform/Projects/FractalPlatform.Forum/README.md

 ## Functionality

+For Guest

+- Registration on the forum with user info
+- Review existing categories\topics\messages

 For User

-- Login or Registration of new User info
+- Login to the forum
 - Review existing categories\topics\messages
 - Review existing registered users
+- Edit my user info
 - Create a topic in a category.
 - Leave message in a topic with quote.
 - Search categories/topics/messages in the search box